Pavlo Kyrylenko: Criminal proceedings

 In March 2024 the Specialized Anti-Corruption Prosecutor's Office (SAPO) and National Anti-Corruption Bureau of Ukraine (NABU) initiated criminal proceedings against him under "illegal enrichment" and "declaration of false information" after an investigation found that his family had purchased real estate and car worth 70 million hryvnias, which he said was because of a start-up capital the family had founded.
 On 28 August, the High Anti-Corruption Court granted his request for the measure of constraint of bail worth 30 million hryvnias and to wear an electronic bracelet, dismissing the prosecutor's petition.
 In December 2024, NABU and SAPO completed their investigation, finding that the amount of illegal enrichment was more after collecting materials and transferred the case to the High Anti-Corruption Court.
-In March 2025 President Volodymyr Zelenskyy commented onn the case, saying he would let the case go its pay and let the court pass a verdict, and that he would hold him accountable if the decision was against him.
+In March 2025 President Volodymyr Zelenskyy commented on the case, saying he would let the case go its pay and let the court pass a verdict, and that he would hold him accountable if the decision was against him.